OpenTTD/OpenMSX/README.md

        https://www.tt-forums.net

 5. Music might not start automatically.
-If music does not play yet, start a game and open the music box from the toolbar.
+If music does not play yet, start a game and open the sound/music window ("Jazz Jukebox") from the toolbar, or open the same window from the Sound section of the Game Options.
    Here you can control the volume, and start and stop the music.